Do You Want To Help Victims of a Crime?

 A survey of 200 employers, through Reed Executive, showed that 73% of employers would recruit an applicant with volunteering experience over one without and 94% of employers believe that volunteering can add to skills and create more opportunities for advancement.

-Our Volunteer Hotline Advocates respond to crisis hotline calls during non-business hours from your own home, provide emotional support, crisis intervention and referrals.
+Our Volunteer Hotline Advocates respond to crisis hotline texts during non-business hours from your own home, provide emotional support, crisis intervention and referrals.
 Average hours are 5pm-9am Monday-Friday and 24 hours on weekends.
 There is also opportunity for providing hotline coverage during business hours.
 Approximately 4-6 on call shifts a month and you must attend our 40 - hour Core Academy Training.
 Attendance at monthly meetings and agency trainings is also required.